psi4/psi4/doc/sphinxman/source/libefp.rst

-* If using |PSIfour| built from source and you want libefp built from from source also, let the build system fetch and build it and activate dependent code.
+* If using |PSIfour| built from source and you want libefp built from from source also, enable it as a feature with :makevar:`ENABLE_libefp`, and let the build system fetch and build it and activate dependent code.

 .. index:: EFP; library fragments
    pair: EFP; adding new